SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 		* Microtubulues => Polymers of tubulin protein that provides the main structure of eukarotic cells
 	* flagella and cilia
 		* Flagella => a bacteria's tail — allow them to move and also act as an sensory organ
-		* Cilium => a cell's "hair" — provides sensory (non-motile) and occationally mobility functions.
-Often there are multiple
+		* Cilium => a cell's "hair" — provides sensory and communications functions.
+Motil cilla could move about to "grab" things, and non-motile cilla can't move